 Examines the first half of the American experience, beginning with the Paleo-Indian cultures through Post-Civil War Reconstruction.
 Surveys social, political, cultural, and diplomatic developments throughout this period.

-Examines the second half of the American experience, beginning with the collapse of Post-Civil War Reconstruction and concluding with contemporary American issues.
-Surveys social, political, cultural, and diplomatic developments during this period.
+Surveys the making of a modern United States, beginning with the promises and failures of Reconstruction and concluding with contemporary American issues.
+Emphasizes diverse American experiences at the intersections of race, gender, and class while tracing social, cultural, political and diplomatic developments during this period.

 Examines the second half of the American experience, beginning with the collapse of Post-Civil War Reconstruction and concluding with contemporary American issues.
 Surveys social, political, cultural, and diplomatic developments during this period.
 The honors section extends the course's historical inquiry with in-depth discussions and additional written and reading requirements, all of which allow the student a fuller participation in historical debates and the process of "doing" history.